FinbarrShiels/cs3305-team-software-project/README.md

   appId: USER_APP_ID
 }
 ```
-This can be found within project settings on the Firebase console.
+This can be found within project settings on the Firebase console at https://console.firebase.google.com/u/"USER"/project/"USER_PROJECT_ID"/settings/general/
-This can be found at https://console.firebase.google.com/u/"USER"/project/"USER_PROJECT_ID"/settings/general/

 Then build with
 ```